jdeath/Hubspace-Homeassistant/README.md

 Configuration is done through the `Add Integrations` rather than configuration.yaml.
 Some devices may not work after moving the configuration to the integration.
-Please review the docs on how to gather the device data.
+Please review the docs on how to gather the device data to send to the developer.

 Now supports services for capability not provided by the integration.
 See Services section below